e-sensing/sits/README.md

 # Build the keras environment
 library(keras)
 keras::install_keras()
-# Retrieve the "wtss" package (used for data access to the WTSS service)
+# Retrieve the "Rwtss" package (used for data access to the WTSS service)
 devtools::install_github("e-sensing/Rwtss")
 library(wtss)
 # Please install the `sits` package from github